-- Spend Monday reading or listening to chapter(s) from your favorite educational book (or listen to the audio version, if you’re driving by yourself)
+- Monday – read or listen to chapter(s) from your favorite educational book (or listen to the audio version, if you’re driving by yourself)

-- On Wednesday, try making progress with an online class of your liking
+- Wednesday – try to make progress with an online class of your liking

-- Wake up earlier on Friday to try out a new route while taking your time before you get to your workplace, to reflect and relax.
+- Friday – wake up earlier and try out a new route while taking your time before you get to your workplace, to reflect and relax

 If your commute is a longer one, you may even have time for all of these activities – eventually, you’ll probably learn not to view commute time as a burden, but as an opportunity to expand your horizons, relax, reflect, and get more work done.